Evan-Wong-FSD/kmb-app/README.md

 # Detail component:

--   The application is primarily composed of two components: Map and List.
+-   This component is primarily composed of two components: Map and List.

 -   In the Map component, the react-native-maps library is used to